HenryElJ/personal_projects/R/README.md

 ## Fredkin Replicator

-Cellular automata which uses the Von Neumann neighbourhood of cells (i.e. North, East, South West).
+Cellular automata which uses the Von Neumann neighbourhood of cells.

 ### Rules:

-If a cell has an even number of neighbours that are alive, then the cell will turn die.
+If a cell has an even number of neighbours that are alive, then the cell will die.
 If a cell has an odd number of neighbours that are alive, then it will be alive.

 <p align="center">
   <img src="/Images/fredkin.gif">